kshannon-ucsd/cogs8/pages/syllabus.md

 Activities will focus on applying computational skills to build robotic-based agents that will sense and act in the real world.
 You do not need to have any prior programming experience.
 We will teach you how to perform basic programming, as well as provide you with a majority of the code you will need to get started with activities.
 The coding should not be a source of a terrible amount of anxiety.
 But you might sweat once or twice! :)

 - We will walk you through an in-class demo on how to get everything set up to begin working on your robot.
-- Several in-class activities where you will work both, individually and with your team to work with your processor.
+- Several in-class activities where you will work both, individually and with your team.
 Most activities will be completed within the class, however, there will be extra time during the discussion section and during office hours to continue working on your Activities.
 You will be able to do some work at home as well.
-- Each module will have a series of questions and milestones that you will need to reach to get full credit.

 Remember, this is NOT a programming class.
 We will use programming to learn about cognitive science.
-But the goal is to not overload you with programming to get a good grade.
+But the goal is to not overload you with complex programming tasks; however, you are at UCSD and we have an expectation of what students will be capable of doing.

 ### Final Group Project

-Your final group project will involve working with your classmates in a group of 3-5 students.
+Your final group project will involve working with your classmates in a group of 7-9 students.
 You will have 2-3 weeks to work on your project, which will perform some complex activity in the real world, in a distributed manner, with other robots.
-You will demonstrate your robot to the class in the final class meeting.
+You will demonstrate your robot to the class in the final class meeting, as well as give a presentation on your distruvted activity.
 There will be a final group report due during finals week.
 You will discuss what you learned, and relate your invention to the readings you have finished.
-This report should be about 3-6 pages.
+This report should be about 6-7 pages.

-### Reading Reflections

-There will be 4 reading reflections with two readings per assignment.
-Each reading reflection will ask you to summarize the high-level concepts in each reading and relate them to what we are learning in class.
-Each reflection will be available through the website and turned into Gradescope.

 ### Planned Readings

-Readings will cover many of the broad topics found within Data Science, both from an academic and industry perspective.
+Readings will cover many of the broad topics found within Cognitive Science & Robotics.

-- R1a: Embodied cognition is not what you think it is by Wilson & Golonka
-- R1b: Embodied cognition by Foglia & Wilson
-- R2a: Meat Machines - Mindware as Software by Andy Clark
+- R1: Meat Machines - Mindware as Software by Andy Clark
-- R2b: Is the Brain's Mind a Computer Program? by John Searle
+- R2: Is the Brain's Mind a Computer Program? by John Searle
+- R3: Embodied cognition by Foglia & Wilson
-- R3a: Tools for the body (schema) by Maravita & Iriki
+- R4: Tools for the body (schema) by Maravita & Iriki
-- R3b: Human-Machine Autonomies by Suchman and Weber
-- R4a: Distributed Cognition: Toward a New Foundation for Human-Computer Interaction Research by Hollan, Hutchins, & Kirsch
+- R5: Distributed Cognition: Toward a New Foundation for Human-Computer Interaction Research by Hollan, Hutchins, & Kirsch
-- R4b: Designing Emergent Behaviors: From Local Intelligence to Collective Intelligence by Mataric
+- R6: Designing Emergent Behaviors: From Local Intelligence to Collective Intelligence by Mataric

 ## Other Good Stuff